Jierark/Notes/MIT Class Notes/18.0851/Lecture 1.md

 e_{4}
 \end{bmatrix}
 \end{gather}$$
-Let's call that matrix C.
+Let's call that matrix C. For simplicity, assume all springs are equal.
-(for simplicity, we're going to assume the springs are all the same.
-I also don't know where the signs went, so we'll just stick it in c even though that's completely wrong)

 If you look at the system, you will notice there should be a third force on all of these: gravity.
 You will also notice that this system is not moving.
 What does this mean?
 The sum of forces acting on each mass is 0.
 So, for each mass, we'll have the following equation for each, representing all forces acting on it:
 $w_{i} - w_{i+1} = m_{i}g$